More Blog PostsA Smarter Approach to U.S. Equity Investing

 What Makes This Strategy Distinct?

-Sector and Position Diversification
+Sector Allocation and Position Weighting

 We seek to allocate capital evenly across sectors and individual securities with the goal of reducing concentration risk.
 This approach is designed to help limit reliance on any single sector or stock for portfolio performance.
 Historically, in periods where a specific sector has underperformed (such as financials during the global financial crisis or technology stocks during the dot-com downturn), sector-equal weighted portfolios have shown a tendency to be less affected than market-cap weighted ones.
 While results will vary with market conditions, this type of structural balance may help provide broader diversification during periods of market stress.
 In addition, diversification across sectors and securities may help mitigate idiosyncratic risk associated with individual companies or sectors, though it cannot eliminate broader market risk.